civilware/epoch/README.md

 		// Handle error
 	}

-	// Attempts can be called directly from the package or added to the applications API result, err := epoch.AttemptHashes(1000)
+	// Attempts can be called directly from the package or added to the application's API result, err := epoch.AttemptHashes(1000)
 	if err != nil {
 		// Handle error